Physiatrist Phone Consultation – March 15 2021

 I am dedicated to being strict on weekdays and allowing a little leeway over the weekend, without going too crazy.
 I am eating either porridge or steel cut oats for breakfast with blueberries and apple.
 Oats are supposed to bring down cholesterol so we shall see, I actually love oats so this is not a problem for me.
 I also read that 2 apples a day is advised so I have bought both red and green apples.

 My GP did NOT think I needed a CT scan because I had already had a renal (kidney) scan in October 2020.
 I have to admit I was surprised at this and told her I thought my pain was reflected in where my kidneys are.
-She then decided to refer me to a urologist.
+I kind of put my foot down about the kidney issue needing to be looked into despsite her protests.
+She then, very reluctantly, decided to refer me to a urologist.

 Bloodwork – 11 January 2022